Russian literature: Post-Soviet 1990s

 Detective stories and thrillers have proven a very successful genre of new Russian literature: in the 1990s serial detective novels by Alexandra Marinina, Polina Dashkova and Darya Dontsova were published in millions of copies.
 In the next decade Boris Akunin who wrote more sophisticated popular fiction, e.g., a series of novels about the 19th century sleuth Erast Fandorin, was eagerly read across the country.
 Science fiction was always well selling, albeit second to fantasy, that was relatively new to Russian readers.
-These genres boomed in the late 1990s, with authors like Sergey Lukyanenko, Nick Perumov, Maria Semenova, Vera Kamsha, Alexey Pekhov, Anton Vilgotsky and Vadim Panov.
+These genres boomed in the late 1990s, with authors like Sergey Lukyanenko, Nick Perumov, Maria Semenova, Vera Kamsha, Alexey Pehov, Anton Vilgotsky and Vadim Panov.
 A good share of modern Russian science fiction and fantasy is written in Ukraine, especially in Kharkiv, home to H. L. Oldie, Alexander Zorich, Yuri Nikitin and Andrey Valentinov.
 Many others hail from Kyiv, including Marina and Sergey Dyachenko and Vladimir Arenev.
 Significant contribution to Russian horror literature has been done by Ukrainians Andrey Dashkov and Alexander Vargo.
 Russian poetry of that period produced a number of avant-garde greats.
 The Moscow Conceptualists and followers of Concrete poetry, such as mentioned Dmitry Prigov, Lev Rubinstein, Anna Alchuk and Timur Kibirov (also novelist and literary scholar Viktor Yerofeyev), and the members of the Lianosovo group of nonconformist poets, notably Genrikh Sapgir, Igor Kholin and Vsevolod Nekrasov, who previously chose to refrain from publication in Soviet periodicals, became very influential, especially in Moscow, and the same goes for another masterful experimental neo-surrealist Chuvash and Russian poet, Gennadiy Aygi.

 Also popular were poets following some other poetic trends, e.g., members of "neo-Baroque" poetry school (not to be confused with neo-Baroque architecture) Ivan Zhdanov, Elena Shvarts, Aleksandr Yeryomenko and Alexei Parshchikov, Konstantin Kedrov and Elena Katsuba from DOOS, scholar Svetlana Kekova, Sergei Nadeem and Nikolai Kononov from Saratov club Cocoon, Vladimir Aristov, Yuri Arabov and other representatives of the 1970–80s Metarealism, who all used complex metaphors which they called meta-metaphors; in St. Petersburg, members of New Leningrad Poetry School that included not only the famous Joseph Brodsky but also Viktor Krivulin, Sergey Stratanovsky and Elena Shvarts, and such members of Philological School as Mikhail Eremin, Leonid Vinogradov, Vladimir Uflyand and the Russian-American scholar Lev Loseff, were prominent first in the Soviet-times underground—and later in mainstream poetry; minimalist verse was represented since 1970s by members of List of characters group Mikhail Faynerman, Ivan Akhmetyev and later by Alexander Makarov-Krotkov; in 1992 emerged, the Meloimaginist group related to previous Imaginism and included such poets and novelists as Russian-Irish bilingual Anatoly Kudryavitsky and Ludmila Vaturina; among other names, poets with nonconformist background Russian-Austrian musicolog Elizaveta Mnatsakanova, Galina Andreeva, Leonid Chertkov, Stanislav Krasovitsky, Dmitry Avaliani, Ry Nikonova, economist Yevgeny Saburov, Russian-Israeli author Elena Ignatova, Mikhail Aizenberg, Yevgeny Bunimovich and Dimitry Grigoriev, also poet and writer Nikolaĭ Baĭtov, the Russian-German scholar Sergey Biryukov with futurist and surrealist background, Irina Iermakova, Vitaly Kalpidi, the unable to publish during Soviet years scholar Olga Sedakova, and Borys Khersonskyi.
 Notable poets of younger generation are Elena Fanailova (b.
 1962), German Lukomnikov (b.
 1962), Vera Pavlova (b.
 1963), Grigory Dashevsky (1964–2013), Sergei Kruglov (b.
 1966), Dmitry Kuzmin (b.
 1968), Arseniy Rovinsky (b.
 1968), Asya Shneiderman (b.
 1968), Maxim Amelin (b.
 1970), Mikhail Gronas (b.
 1970), Fyodor Svarovsky (b.
 1971), Stanislav Lvovsky (b.
 1972), Maria Stepanova (b.
 1972), Alina Vitukhnovskaya (b.
 1973), Inga Kuznetsova (b.
 1974), Boris Ryzhy (1974–2001), Shish Bryansky (b.
 1975), Linor Goralik (b.
 1975), Kirill Medvedev (b.
 1975), and Polina Barskova (b.
 1976).